 Step 1 With EX below 39, connect a hardwire shunt at the termination shunt of the longest approach.
 Step 2 Record the EZ value: Step 3 Move the hardwire shunt in to the 90% point of the approach.
-Step 4 Record the EZ value: If the EZ value at the 90% point is at least 5 less than the EZ value at the termination shunt (step 2), the Low EX Adjustment can safely be lowered below 39, proceed to step 5.
-If the EZ values do not drop 5 points, the Low EX Adjustment cannot be safely lowered below 39.
-Do not continue.
-Step 5 Scroll with the SEL button to get to PROG: SEL button to get into options (AFRQ) NAV button down to ADVD SEL button to get into options (PSTR) Step 6 Press NAV button down to LWEX Hold SEL button to change option Step 7 Enter a new EX value between 34 and 39.
+Step 4 Record the EZ value: Step 5 Scroll with the SEL button to get to PROG: SEL button to get into options (AFRQ) NAV button down to ADVD SEL button to get into options (PSTR) Step 6 Press NAV button down to LWEX Hold SEL button to change option Step 7 Enter a new EX value between 34 and 39.
 Use SEL and NAV to change the 2 digits of the value Hold SEL when the desired value is displayed (SET LWEX=3X?)
-Step 8 Hold SEL to confirm the value
+Step 8